basarat/typescript-compiler-docs/README.md

 Also see : https://github.com/Microsoft/TypeScript/blob/master/CONTRIBUTING.md

+**Baselines**
 And use `jake diff` with beyond compare.
 `set DIFF=C:\Program Files (x86)\Beyond Compare 3\BComp.exe`
+Its just a folder compare between baselines/local and baselines/reference

 # Useful PRs with Insight